luto65/PineTimeConductorApp/README.md

   install the whole environment for building and runnign the simulator.
   'sudo zypper install cmake libSDL2-devel gcc-c++ gcc npm libpng16-devel patch'
 - Adafruit_nRF52_nrfutil
+  This is reqhis is required for the final build and cannot be installed easily on Suse
 - Several python modules